NU-OsburnLab/Example_Scripts/README.md

 # Example_Scripts
-A collection of example script/various computational analysis used in the Osburn Lab Group
+A collection of example script/various computational analyses used in the Osburn Lab Group